You are here

 If records are not permanent and are no longer needed by your organization, you can simply destroy the records immediately and keep a record of what you have destroyed.

-Emergency Destruction (Government
+Emergency Destruction (Government records only)

 State agencies and local governments can formally request permission from the State Archives for destruction of records that have not yet met their retention period.
 In such cases, you must demonstrate that records are unsalvageable or that you can use other records in place of damaged records.